code-distortion/options/README.md

 #### Array key-value-pairs

-You may specify values simply as arrays:
+You can specify values simply as arrays:

 ``` php
 ['myVal' => true]